Peter Goldsworthy: Short stories

 Goldsworthy has published five collections of short stories, including The List of All Answers: Collected Stories, in 2004.
 The 1992 collection, Little Deaths, was shortlisted for the Christina Stead Award, the Steele Rudd Award, and the SA Premier's prize for fiction.
 His most recent collection, Gravel, was short-listed for the ASAL Gold Medal.
 As with his poetry, his stories have been widely anthologised in Australia and overseas.
 In Australian Short Fiction: a History, Bruce Bennett wrote that "No Australian author has written more convincingly about the power of hormones or the fear of death".

 Libretti

 Goldsworthy also writes opera libretti.
 He wrote the libretti for the Richard Mills operas, Summer of the Seventeenth Doll and Batavia, the latter winning Mills and Goldsworthy the 2002 Helpmann Award for Best Opera and Best New Australian Work.
 The premiere at the Sydney Opera House on 19 August 2006 was conducted by the composer and attended by the librettist.

 He wrote the chamber opera, The ringtone cycle : for soprano, violin, cello, piano, and iPhone with composer Graeme Koehne.

 Ned Kelly, a new opera written with composer Luke Styles, was premiered by lost & found opera company at the Perth Festival in 2019.

 Film writing

-Goldsworthy co-wrote the script to two films:
+Goldsworthy co-wrote the script to the films: